Labstat Blog

 • Studies in Adult Human Subjects: This involves clinical investigations, epidemiological studies, consumer perception studies, actual use studies, and other studies that provide insight into how consumers actually use the product and understand its marketing messages.
 This information provides insight into how consumers actually perceive of the product’s associated risks.

 • Secondary Data Analyses and Modeling: FDA understands the inherent difficulty in generating the sheer volume of data required to demonstrate the effect your Modified Risk Tobacco Product would have on human health, so it encourages use of innovative analytical methods to offer preliminary findings regarding your product.
-This is where working with experts in tobacco product testing, such as Labstat, and experts in regulatory consulting, such as EAS Consulting Group (both Certified Group Companies) can help.
+This is where working with experts in tobacco product testing, such as Labstat, and experts in regulatory consulting, such as EAS Consulting Group (both Certified Group companies) can help.

 Organize Your MRTP Application Properly